The Bar-Ilan Department of English Literature and Linguistics is composed of two independent, structurally related

 Literature explores classical and contemporary poetry, fiction, and prose to understand how history shapes and is shaped by artists who use language.
 Literary theory asks psychological and philosophical questions about how we come to know the world and ourselves through texts and symbolic communication.
 Literature, as the critic Kenneth Burke said, is "Equipment for Living."

 Linguistics is the scientific study of language.
 The linguistics division provides students with a thorough training both in theoretical fields, such as syntax, semantics and phonology, and in applied and experimental fields, such as language acquisition, bilingualism, neurolinguistics, reading acquisition, and sociolinguistics.

 Bar-Ilan has an outstanding Literature Division with tracks surveying the historical development of English and American literature, interdisciplinary advanced seminars, and options for independent study.
 Among the faculty's special interests are women and literature, the relation of text and image, rhetorical theory, Jewish interpretive theory, Jewish-American writers, Renaissance literature, and literature in performance.

-In addition to its regular tracks, the Literature Division sponsors special programs and journals.
-The M.A. in English with an emphasis on Creative Writing is a unique program, with no known parallel anywhere in the world.
+In addition to its regular tracks, the Literature Division sponsors special tracks and journals.
+The MA in English Literature in the Creative Writing track is unique, with no known parallel anywhere in the world.
 Aspiring writers develop professional excellence in prose or poetry while drawing upon Jewish tradition, and the experience and challenge of life in Israel.
-We also offer a new MA in literature with an emphasis on literary translation.
+We also offer an option of an MA in English Literature with a focus on literary translation.

 Our graduate course offerings include special courses on literature and pedagogy, aimed at English teachers looking to revitalize their teaching practice and engage intellectually with colleagues and new work in the field.